aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 As shown in Figure 1: Solution Architecture Diagram, this guidance with sample code sets up the following application stacks

+1. Customer emissions data from various sources is mapped to a standard CSV upload template.
+The CSV is uploaded, either directly to the Amazon Simple Storage Service (Amazon S3) landing bucket, or through the user interface
-1. Amazon S3 provides a single landing zone for all ingested emissions data.
+2. Amazon S3 landing bucket provides a single landing zone for all ingested emissions data.
 Data ingress to the landing zone bucket triggers the data pipeline.
-2. AWS Step Functions Workflow orchestrates the data pipeline including data quality check, data compaction, transformation, standardization, and enrichment with an emissions calculator AWS Lambda Function.
+3. AWS Step Functions workflow orchestrates the data pipeline including data quality check, data compaction, transformation, standardization, and enrichment with an emissions calculator AWS Lambda function.
-3. AWS Lambda functions trigger the data lineage service, with queueing managed by Amazon Simple Queue Service, and a second AWS Lambda Function writing all data transformations as pointers to an Amazon DynamoDB table.
-This table can be accessed for data lineage queries using a data lineage reconstruction AWS Lambda Function.
-4. AWS Glue Data Brew provides data quality auditing and alerting workflow, and AWS Lambda Functions provide integration with Amazon Simple Notification Service and AWS Amplify Web Application.
+4. AWS Glue DataBrew provides data quality auditing and an alerting workflow, and Lambda functions provide integration with Amazon Simple Notification Service (Amazon SNS) and AWS Amplify web application.
-5. AWS Lambda Functions provide data lineage processing, queued by Amazon SQS.
-Amazon Dynamo DB provides NoSQL pointer storage for the data ledger, and an AWS Lambda Function provides data audit reverse traversal.
+5. AWS Lambda functions provide data lineage processing, queued by Amazon Simple Queue Service (Amazon SQS).
+Amazon DynamoDB provides NoSQL pointer storage for the data ledger, and a Lambda function provides data lineage audit functionality, tracing all data transformations for a given record.
-6. AWS Lambda Function provides calculation of scope 1-3 emissions using a pre-seeded Amazon DynamoDB sample emissions factor lookup database.
+6. “An AWS Lambda function outputs calculated CO2 equivalent emissions by referencing a DynamoDB table with Customer provided emissions factors”
-7. Amazon S3 provides enriched data object storage for analytics workloads and AWS Dynamo DB provides storage for GraphQL API.
+7. Amazon S3 enriched bucket provides data object storage for analytics workloads and the DynamoDB calculated emissions table provides storage for GraphQL API (a query language for users API).
-8. Analytics and AI/ML stack provide integrated analytics, business intelligence, and forecasting tools including a prebuilt Amazon Sagemaker notebook, AWS Quicksight with prebuilt BI dashboards and visualizations, and Amazon Athena for querying data stored in 8.
-Amazon S3.
-Services are pre-integrated with Amazon S3 enriched object store.
+8. Optionally deployable artificial intelligence and machine learning (AI/ML) and business intelligence stacks provide customers with options to deploy a prebuilt Amazon SageMaker notebook and a prebuilt Amazon QuickSight dashboard.
+Deployments come with prebuilt Amazon Athena queries that can be used to query data stored in Amazon S3.
+Each service is pre-integrated with Amazon S3 enriched object storage.
-9. AWS Appsync provides a GraphQL API backend for integration with web applications and other data consumer applications, and AWS Amplify provides a serverless pre-configured management application that includes basic data browsing, data visualization, data uploader, and application configuration.
+9. An optionally deployable Web Application stack uses AWS Appsync to provide a GraphQL API backend for integration with web applications and other data consumer applications.
+AWS Amplify provides a serverless, pre-configured management application that includes basic data browsing, data visualization, data uploader, and application configuration.

 ## Application Stacks